glyphr-studio/Glyphr-Studio-2/README.md

   * Build process using Parcel for modules

 ## Timeline
 Preliminary investigations started in 2019... but Covid slowed things way down.
-Progress will be very slow, and bug fixes for V1 will still take precidence over V2.
+Things have picked back up in 2021/2022.
+Bug fixes for V1 will still take precidence over V2.

 Merging new ideas with old functionality is also time consuming :-)

 ## License